Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Numerical Methods

 This approach is successful in identifying SNRs but not sufficient for full automation.
-I therefore review the final output and select $\approx 100$ SNRs ($n = 87$) by extracting $128^3$ grid-cell ($\ell_0 = 125\,\rm{pc}$) regions around each candidate, centered on the geometric center of the friends-of-friends cluster, after visually inspecting 2D temperature slices.
+I therefore review the final output and select $\approx 100$ SNRs ($n = 87$) by extracting $128^3$ grid-cell ($\ell_0 = 125\,\rm{pc}$) regions around each candidate, centered on the geometric mean of the FoF region, after visually inspecting 2D temperature slices.
 Full automation would be possible with additional effort, but this procedure is sufficient for constructing a statistical sample for the purposes of this study.
 These $\approx 100$ SNRs form the dataset used in the remainder of this work.

-A random sample of 48 SNRs is shown in \autoref{fig:temperature_slices}, with two-dimensional slices of temperature $\log_{10} T / \left\langle T^2 \right\rangle^{1/2}$ (left) and mass density $\log_{10} \rho / \left\langle \rho^2 \right\rangle^{1/2}$ (right).
-The SNRs exhibit diverse morphologies in both $T$ and $\rho$.
-Young SNRs are nearly spherical, with a thin (yellow) $\rho$ shell at the cooling radius that forms at the boundary between the hot (red) and warm (blue) plasma.
-Older SNRs develop fractal interfacial surfaces in $\rho$ and $T$, along with more deformed overall cross-sections.
-The fractal $T$ interface is reminiscent of the fingers produced by the nonlinear Rayleigh–Taylor instability, whereas the unstable $\rho$ layer more closely resembles a thin-shell instability \citep{Vishniac1994_thin_shell,McLeod2013_simulations_of_the_nonlinearVish}.
-I provide evidence that these high-$k$ mode structures originate from the thin-shell instability, which is not apparent from $\log_{10} T / \left\langle T^2 \right\rangle^{1/2}$ alone.
+No statistics in the main text are reported from the global simulations -- everything is local to the SNRs.

-I further show two-dimensional slices of the vorticity, $\omega = |\bnab \times \u|$, and baroclinicity, $|\baro|$, with $\omega$ shown in red (left) and $|\baro|$ in blue (right). $|\baro|$ traces the mixing layer between the two plasma temperatures very closely, allowing it to be used directly to analyze the structure of the layer.
-In contrast, $\omega$ is strong both at the layer—coinciding with the largest $|\baro|$, and (less so) outside the SNR.
-I use early snapshots from the simulations to isolate the effect of individual SNRs, so most of the $\omega$ is generated and radiated by the layer itself.
-I now turn to analyzing this layer in detail, at the level of the Fourier-mode power spectrum.
+I show a random sample of 48 two-dimensional slices through the three-dimensional SNRs.
+I plot the vorticity, $\omega = |\bnab \times \u|$, and baroclinicity, $|\baro|$, with $\omega$ shown in red (left) and $|\baro|$ in blue (right). $|\baro|$ traces the unstable contact discontinuity between the two plasma temperatures very closely, allowing it to be used directly to analyze the structure of the layer.
+In contrast, $\omega$ is strong both at the layer coinciding with the largest $|\baro|$, and (less so) outside the SNR.
+Because I use early snapshots from the global simulations to isolate the unstable layer in individual SNRs, most of the $\omega$ is generated and sourced by the layer itself (see in \autoref{app:baroclinic_source} that this is true for the steady state too, and the shock-shock interactions and curved shocks end up playing a negligible role in driving the turbulence, in general).
+I now turn to analyzing the Fourier-mode power spectra of the layer in detail.